-This section describes how to use the ClearPoint Workstation to: assist you in preparing your device(s) for insertion, monitor the progress of the device insertion(s) to target depth, and assess the placement of one or more devices relative to a planned trajectory path into the brain.
+This section describes how to use the ClearPoint Workstation to assist you in preparing your device(s) for insertion, monitor the progress of the device insertion(s) to target depth, and assess the placement of one or more devices relative to a planned trajectory path into the brain.

-This section describes optional workflow that is not required to complete a neurological procedure.
-It is only to be performed if the manufacturer's instructions for the inserted device provide a safe scanning protocol.
+Caution: This section describes an optional workflow that is not required to complete a neurological procedure.
+For MR-guided procedures, it is only to be performed if the manufacturer's instructions for the inserted device provide a safe scanning protocol.
 If no safe protocols are provided, the procedure must be completed without further scanning.
 In this case the patient should be removed from the scanner.